-What did you think of organizing ski trips with Ryce Travel?
-I really enjoyed this opportunity because ski trips were not really developed in Kazakhstan.
-The southern mountains are ideal for winter trips, but Europeans are less aware of the possibilities.
-I was initially under the assumption that Europeans wanted to stay in a luxury chalet so that they could easily access the ski resort.
-But Peter has shown me that many Europeans want to experience the local culture.
-So not only the ski resort but all the unique aspects of Kazakhstan.
-That makes me proud as a resident of Kazakhstan.
+I liked this opportunity tremendously because ski trips are not developed in Kazakhstan.
+The southern mountains are incredibly suitable for winter sports trips but are less well-known to Europeans.
+At first, I was under the impression that Europeans wanted to stay in a luxury chalet so they could have easy access to the ski area.
+But Peter made me realize that many Europeans actually want to experience the culture.
+So not just the ski resort but all the unique facets of Kazakhstan.
+That does make me proud as a native of Kazakhstan.

-I still work as a coordinator at the travel agency Khan Tengri.
-We organize trekkings and expeditions in the south of Kazakhstan.
-We also offer bird watching, fishing and mountain bike tours.
-Winter is a quiet period for me so the job at Ryce Travel came at the right time.
+I still work as a coordinator at the Khan Tengri travel organization.
+We organize treks and expeditions in southern Kazakhstan.
+We also offer bird-watching, fishing and mountain biking trips.
+Winter is a quiet time for me, so the job at Ryce Travel came at the right time.

-Why is Kazakhstan unique to travelers?
-Kazakhstan is very unique due to its natural and geographical location.
-A large part of the country consists of steppe, but huge mountains rise in the south.
+Kazakhstan is unique because of its natural and geographical location.
+Much of the country consists of the steppe, but huge mountains rise in the south.
 You will find deserts, lakes and mountains in Kazakhstan.
 In addition, there is a contrast between the cities and the countryside.
-The cities are very modern and European but in the countryside nomads still live in yurts.
-We try to make both cultures live side by side in Kazakhstan.
+The cities are very modern and European, but in the countryside, nomads still live in yurts.
+We are trying to make those two cultures live side by side in Kazakhstan.

 Tourism in Kazakhstan is still developing.
 We learn a lot from countries that have been developing tourism for many years.
-Since the expiry of the visa requirement in 2016, many Western tourists came to Kazakhstan.
-Nowadays Wizzair also has connections with our country.
-I think a lot has happened.
-In 2017, Almaty organized the Winter Olympics for students and the city has already filed a bid twice to host the real winter games.
-Asphalt roads are being laid to tourist hotspots and the roads from China, Russia and Kyrgyzstan are also getting better.
-The goal of Kazakhstan is to become a hub between Europe and China.
+Since the visa requirement expired in 2016, many Western tourists have arrived.
+Wizzair also has connections to our country these days.
+I feel like a lot is happening.
+In 2017, Almaty hosted the Winter Olympics for students, and the city has already bid twice at the actual winter games.
+Asphalt roads are being built for tourist hot spots, and the roads from China, Russia and Kyrgyzstan are also improving.
+Kazakhstan’s goal is to become a hub between Europe and China.

-Ryce Travel has already helped to develop ski tourism.
-Peter shared his international experience in organizing winter trips.
-Ryce Travel has also donated equipment and taught me how to freeride.
-Peter often stays with my family and they benefit by learning English (and football haha)
+Ryce Travel has already helped develop ski tourism.
+Peter shared his international experience organizing winter sports trips.
+In addition, Ryce Travel donated equipment and taught me how to freeride.
+Peter often stays with my family, and they benefit thereby learning English (and soccer, haha).

-I hope more people get to know Kazakhstan and that more tourists come to visit.
+I hope more people get to know Kazakhstan and more tourists visit.